Providence Reformed Baptist Church of Central Texas

 Section 1 – Board of Elders

 Lay Elders along with the Senior Pastor and Associate Pastors shall compose the Board of Elders.
-The authorized number of Elders for the Church shall not be less than one (1) or more than fifty (50) until changed by amendment of the Articles of Incorporation or by amendment to these Bylaws.
+The authorized number of Elders for the Church shall not be less than two (2) or more than twenty (20) until changed by amendment of the Articles of Incorporation or by amendment to these Bylaws.
 The Board of Elders shall elect from their number a Vice-Chairman and Secretary/Treasurer annually.

 Section 2 – Qualifications

 Each member of the Board of Elders must be an active member of this Church who is in substantial agreement with the Statement of Faith and possess the qualifications described in 1 Timothy 3:1-7 and Titus 1:6-9.
 He shall be:

 A. Blameless as a steward of God, above reproach and disrepute.